2.5D integrated circuit

-A 2.5D integrated circuit (2.5D IC) combines multiple integrated circuit dies in a single package without stacking them into a three-dimensional integrated circuit (3D-IC) with through-silicon vias (TSVs).
-The term "2.5D" originated when 3D-ICs with TSVs were quite new and still horrendously difficult.
+A 2.5D integrated circuit (2.5D IC) is an advanced packaging technique that combines multiple integrated circuit dies in a single package without stacking them into a three-dimensional integrated circuit (3D-IC) with through-silicon vias (TSVs).
+The term "2.5D" originated when 3D-ICs with TSVs were quite new and still very difficult.
 Chip designers realized that many of the advantages of 3D integration could be approximated by placing bare dies side by side on an interposer instead of stacking them vertically.
 If the pitch is very fine and the interconnect very short, the assembly can be packaged as a single component with better size, weight, and power characteristics than a comparable 2D circuit board assembly.
 This half-way 3D integration was facetiously named "2.5D" and the name stuck.

-Since those early days, 2.5D has proven to be far more than just "half-way to 3D."
+Since then, 2.5D has proven to be far more than just "half-way to 3D."